X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim05loadingmodel.md

 For each part of each mesh in our model, we store a copy of our own effect into the part.
 Now our model has been loaded and initialized completely!

-Next, call this method from our LoadContent method to load the xwing into our Model variable:
+Next, call this method from our LoadContent method to load the xwing on our Model variable:

 ```csharp
     _xwingModel = LoadModel("xwing");